Avoid these mistakes that many tourists make at Lake Bohinj.

 To see a beautiful waterfall in Slovenia, go to

-Don’t stay just a few hours at Lake Bohinj
+Don’t visit Lake Bohinj in just a few hours

 As they are only 26 km apart, many tourists combine a visit to Lake Bled and Lake Bohinj in the same day.
 If you’re only spending a few days in Slovenia, this is a good solution (get up very early as you won’t have enough time to explore both lakes during the day), but if your holiday lasts a week or more, I’d advise you to spend at least one full day at Lake Bohinj.